-is firmwide Head of Intern Development and Academic Outreach for Gensler, one of the world’s largest multi-disciplinary design firms with more than 40 offices across the globe and $800MM in annual revenue.
-In this capacity, Andrew develops human capital strategy and advises the firm’s chief executives on emerging talent populations in the design industry.
+Andrew previously served as firmwide Head of Intern Development and Academic Outreach for Gensler, one of the world’s largest multi-disciplinary design firms with 45+ offices across the globe and $900MM+ in annual revenue.
+In this capacity, Andrew developed human capital strategy and advised the firm’s chief executives on emerging talent populations in the design industry.
 He oversaw a portfolio of programs that included: early-career talent acquisition, professional development and licensure, academic outreach, student internships, scholarships and global talent exchanges.
 In 2011, he was named an Associate with the firm and later tapped by the firm’s CEOs to relocate to Asia, leading the specific development of talent strategy across offices in China, Hong Kong, Japan, South Korea, Singapore, Thailand and India.

 A registered architect in the District of Columbia, Andrew is a Richard Upjohn Fellow and a Henry Adams Medalist of the American Institute of Architects.
-He was recently named one of the industry’s “Top 40 Under 40” by Building Design + Construction Magazine and received the AIA national Young Architects Award.
+He was named one of the industry’s “Top 40 Under 40” by Building Design + Construction Magazine and received the national AIA Young Architects Award.
 Additionally, Gensler’s talent strategies, including the programs under Andrew’s direction, have been recognized with six national and international awards, among them: Best AEC Firm to Work For by Building Design + Construction Magazine, Top 125 Training Firm by Training Magazine, and the IDP Outstanding Firm Award from the American Institute of Architects.